Asiya-Arif/Asiya-Arif/README.md

 ## 🌟 About Me

-I'm **Asiya Arif**, a B.Tech student specializing in **Artificial Intelligence and Data Science**.
-My curiosity drives me to explore how AI and data can be harnessed to build smart, efficient, and ethical solutions for real-world challenges.

-I love working on projects that involve **machine learning**, **data analysis**, and **visualization**, translating raw data into impactful insights.
-I’m a strong believer in the power of communities and open-source, and I actively engage in initiatives that foster learning and innovation.
+<br>🌟 About Me<br>I'm Asiya Arif, a B.Tech student specializing in Artificial Intelligence and Data Science.
+My curiosity drives me to explore how AI and data can be harnessed to build smart, efficient, and ethical solutions for real-world challenges.<br><br>I love working on projects that involve machine learning, data analysis, and visualization, translating raw data into impactful insights.
+I’m a strong believer in the power of communities and open-source, and I actively engage in initiatives that foster learning and innovation.<br>

 ## 🌱 Currently Exploring